viridia/coda/README.md

 * Pluggable codecs allow serialization in various formats.
 * Highly-compact binary encoding format.
 * Supports schema evolution, so older/newer object formats can be processed without losing information.
+* Facilitiates interoperability between different programming languages.
+* Language plugins are written in Python 3 and are fairly easy to write.
+Adding support for a new language involves subclassing `coda.compiler.genbase.CodeGenerator`.

+(Note: Currently only the Python code generator is complete, although the C++ code generator is partly done.)